 Co-developed by the University of Oxford and biopharmaceutical company AstraZeneca, the vaccine is currently in phase three of testing.
-Trials at Ohio State will start in September with a two-year commitment.
+Trials at Ohio State will started in September 2020 with a two-year commitment.

 Results from a large early-stage human trial in the United Kingdom showed the experimental vaccine is safe and produces a strong immune response, producing both antibodies and T-cells, which find and attack virus cells.

 The study is open to the public and seeks a mix of health care workers and those at high risk of exposure, such as teachers, first responders, college students, factory workers and restaurant employees.
 About 25% of study participants will be age 65 or older.

 You may be able to take part in the AZD1222 COVID-19 VACCINE Study if you:

 - Are 18 years of age or older

 - Are in good or stable health (you may have an underlying medical condition and still take part, if your disease is stable)